Up close & personal with: Your pelvic floor

 “If you do the wrong thing, meaning you are kegeling when your pelvic floor is too tight, it can make your symptoms worse and make it seem like pelvic floor exercises don’t work.”

-It’s important to remember that, while you might (for example) leak urine or feel pelvic pressure, you don’t necessarily have a weak pelvic floor.
-When the pelvic muscles are too tight, it actually decreases their range of motion, leading to difficulty with contraction and coordination.
+It’s essential to note that experiencing urinary incontinence or pelvic pressure doesn’t always indicate weak pelvic floor muscles.
+Tight pelvic muscles can reduce flexibility, causing issues with contraction and coordination.
 It’s this lack of coordination that could be causing your incontinence and/or pelvic prolapse or heaviness.
-So, in that case, doing kegel exercises to strengthen your pelvic floor might not be necessarily recommended.
+So, in that case, doing kegel exercises (squeezing those muscles for a few seconds and then relaxing) to strengthen your pelvic floor might not be recommended.

-Here’s a helpful analogy: Imagine your calf cramps up during a run and you suddenly feel unstable on your ankle.
-Doing heel raises to build strength will not help.
-To alleviate your discomfort, it may be helpful to stretch your calf muscles.
+Here’s a helpful analogy: If your calf cramps during a run and causes ankle instability, doing heel raises won’t help.
+To relieve discomfort, try stretching your calf muscles.

 When should you consider pelvic floor physical therapy?

 Pain, incontinence, and unusual sensations in your pelvic region are never normal.
-Unfortunately, too many people tend to ignore the signs of pelvic floor dysfunction or are simply unaware that it’s treatable.
+Unfortunately, too many people tend to ignore the signs of PFD or are simply unaware that it’s treatable.

-If you EVER feel like something is off in your pelvic floor, talk to your provider or consider seeing a pelvic floor physical therapist.
+If you EVER feel like something is off in your pelvic floor, talk to your provider or consider seeing a pelvic health physiotherapist.
 Just because it is common doesn’t mean you should suffer through it.

 “Something as major as childbirth or as minor as a cold can cause pelvic floor dysfunction,” Dr. Clampett adds.
 “With proper education and support, it can be improved and even resolved completely.
 Waiting to see if it will ‘go away on its own’ is never the answer.”